lyoshenka/grinfit/_posts/2014-10-21-sneetches-clinic.md

 ran it faster to simulate more game-realistic moves.
 After that we did the hunger drill with no jumping, focusing once more on body positioning, as well as reading the disc and catching with the opposite hand.
 Finally, we played 4-on-4 winter-league style until it got dark.

-When I say we, I really mean the women’s team.
+When I say we, I really mean the women's team.
 I mostly coached, watched and gave feedback.
 I did get some throws in during the hunger drill, and also at the end with Stu.